How to Build a Grow Room on a Budget

 There are lots of lights to choose from.
-For their main grow, most people use an HID light, with or without supplemental lights.
+For their main grow, most people use an HID light or LED light.

 Most of the time you'll be using a CFL light for propagation, then switching to an HID lights for your main grow.

 LED grow lights are are cool and cheap to run.
 Lots of growers switch to them in summer.

 Even when trying to save money, don't go for a cheap LED light.
 They don't emit a good enough spectrum or penetrate far enough into the canopy layer.
 It's worth spending extra on a decent LED light.

 The ones we sell (GN Telos) emit at least 2.1μmol per W - that'll give some of our best HPS lights a run for their money.

 These emit mostly red and blue light from the 'PAR range' - the light plants need for growth.

 The one you want is a dual spectrum HPS light - they emit blue and red light, for veg & flowering